Skip to content

 Result Type Pattern: A Rust-Inspired Approach in TypeScript

-Rust is known for its explicit error handling through the Result type.
-Let’s mirror this in TypeScript:
+Rust excels at explicit error handling through the Result type.
+Here’s the pattern in TypeScript:

 type